 However, the new partnership may reduce the appeal of the Southwest Rapid Rewards Plus card, which also happens to be issued by Chase.

-The Sapphire Preferred card offers 2 points per dollar spent on travel and dining (1 point/dollar on everything else) while the Rapid Rewards Plus card offers 2 points per dollar spent on Southwest purchases (1 point/dollar on everything else).
+The Chase Sapphire Preferred®card offers 2 points per dollar spent on travel and dining (1 point/dollar on everything else) while the Rapid Rewards Plus card offers 2 points per dollar spent on Southwest purchases (1 point/dollar on everything else).

-The Rapid Rewards Plus card gives away 3,000 points per year as an anniversary gift while the Sapphire Preferred card hands out a 7% annual points bonus on points earned for the year (requires 42,858 earned points to get 3,000 points bonus).
+The Rapid Rewards Plus card gives away 3,000 points per year as an anniversary gift while the Chase Sapphire Preferred®card hands out a 7% annual points bonus on points earned for the year (requires 42,858 earned points to get 3,000 points bonus).

 Consumers have to consider the interest rates and annual fees of both cards.
-The Sapphire Preferred card has a regular APR as low as 15.24% and a $95 annual fee (waived for the first year of membership).
+The Chase Sapphire Preferred®card has a regular APR as low as 15.24% and a $95 annual fee (waived for the first year of membership).
 The Southwest Rapid Reward Plus card has a regular APR of 14.24% and a $69 annual fee.